javier-godoy/webhook-router/README.md

 # A macro string with a single macro expansion that resolves to the payload element "repository.full_name"
 LOG ${repository.full_name}

+# A macro string with a single macro expansion that resolves to the HOSTNAME environment variable
+LOG ${env.HOSTNAME}
 ```

 #### POST action